 - Down Jacket:

 Please consider purchasing a travel water bottle before your trip!
 We hate to see one time use plastic bottles ending up in the ocean.
-We found the tap water in Canada great to drink, you’re in the Rockies!
-However, one of our favorite items to travel with is the Lifestraw Go Waterbottle.
+The tap water in Canmore is perfectly safe to drink!
+Here are our favorite waterbottles!

 - Awesome Things to do in Banff in the Winter • SkiBig3 & More!